 For a complete listing of Christmas Bird Count dates, locations, and coordinators, please visit the Georgia Ornithologic Society website.

 NestWatch is a monitoring program focused on understanding reproductive biology in birds.
 This Cornell Lab of Ornithology program teaches users how to find and safely document nesting attempts and compiles that information into a database available to novices and scientists alike.
 Atlanta Audubon is now an official chapter of NestWatch, providing workshops on this program as well as local expertise on nesting ecology.

 Hummingbirds at Home is run by the National Audubon Society.
 This program was developed to collect data on how hummingbirds interact with nectar sources so that we can begin to understand how hummingbirds may be impacted by changing flowering patterns and climate change.
 A simple mobile phone app makes your reporting a snap.

-Project Feeder Watch is run by the Cornell Lab of Ornithology.
-It is a winter-long survey of birds that visit feeders at backyards, nature centers, community areas and other locales in North America.
+Operated by the Cornell Lab of Ornithology, Project Feeder Watch is a winter-long survey of birds that visit feeders at backyards, nature centers, community areas and other locales in North America.
 Participants count the birds at their feeders two consecutive days every two weeks during one winter.
 There is a small fee to participate.

 The Brown-headed Nuthatch is steadily declining in Georgia.
-Help curb this trend by installing a nest box and monitoring nesting activity.
+Atlanta Audubon is helping curb this trend by installing a nest box and monitoring nesting activity.
 Click here for more information.

 Local Breeding Bird Surveys are conducted by the Georgia Department of Natural Resources.
 The Breeding Bird Survey is an international monitoring program that tracks population trends of birds in southern Canada, the U. S., and Mexico.
 It had been run continuously since the late 1960s.
 Participants commit to a least one day per year to count birds by sight or sound on a car-driven route.
 Participants should be experienced birders.